AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

   :width: 600
   :alt: Memory allocated to a record with unoptimized layout

-As a result, R'Size will be 80 bits (10 bytes), but those last two bytes will be will be allocated to objects, for an Object_Size of 96 bits (12 bytes).
+As a result, :ada:`R'Size` will be 80 bits (10 bytes), but those last two bytes will be will be allocated to objects, for an :ada:`Object_Size` of 96 bits (12 bytes).
 We'll change that with an explicit layout specification.

 Having declared the record type, the second step consists of defining